John Henry Eldred Jr. Foundation

 These examples show the foundation funds:

-• Established organizations with clear track records
+• Established organisations with clear track records

 • Direct service providers addressing immediate needs